 The Bite Variety you get with piled nachos isn't just about mixing and matching toppings: it's also about mixing and matching chips.
 Soggy chips, which I'll henceforth refer to as saturated chips, have their place.
 They're imbued with flavor and provide a delightful textural counterpoint when paired with chewy, cheesy chips or dry, crunchy chips in the same bite.

 Kenji, and the rest of the individual nacho set, brag about the crunch their style offers.
 But crunch alone is tiresome.
-Like a drug, it's simultaneously addictive and unfulfilling.
+Like a drug, it's simultaneously crave-worthy and unfulfilling.
 Sensory scientists tell us that what we truly crave in texture is dynamic contrast.
 Crunchy and crispy textures are much better when paired with softer, chewier accompaniments.

 And that pairing is even more satisfying when it hasn't taken you half the day to experience it.
 Making individual nachos is a painstaking process, especially if you prefer the more ornate varieties.
 Piled nachos couldn't be easier.